jolana-veneny/nightmare/modules/04-Overflows/05-bof_callfunction/csaw16_warmup/readme.md

 '0x48'
 ```

+As a fun note, on some systems this offset winds up being 0x40 instead of 0x48.
+This means that one exploit does not fit all, and in the real world if you were exploiting a bunch of systems you'd have to do some work to figure out which exploit to throw on which target... and you'd have to worry about crashing systems and.... real world is a complicated place.

 We can also find the offset from the start of our input to the saved return address in ghidra.
 At the start of the function, it will display the stack layout.
 It will address the various variables on the stack with the offset to the saved return address.
 We see that `input` is addressed at `-0x48`, so it is `0x48` bytes away from the saved return address.
 I have seen some instances where Ghidra gets this wrong, but it is always good to know multiple ways to accomplish the same thing.

 ```